apache/cordova-docs/docs/en/edge/cordova/events/events.online.md

 online
 ===========

-This event fires when a Cordova application goes online, and the device becomes connected to the Internet.
+This event fires when an application goes online, and the device becomes connected to the Internet.

     document.addEventListener("online", yourCallbackFunction, false);